 I had so much fun developing this cake recipe.
 Before I started, I hadn’t used coconut cream or coconut milk in cake batter before but now I’m a big fan.
 I knew I wanted this cake to be light, fluffy and totally coconutty.
 And that’s what you have right here 👆🏻

 She’s amazing.
 Two layers of coconut bliss, starting with that cake batter.
-Just like my favourite Lemon Blueberry Cake, this recipe uses the reverse creaming method.
+Just like my favourite Lemon Blueberry Cake and my Lemon Coconut Cake, this recipe uses the reverse creaming method.
 That means we switch up the order of how the ingredients are added, resulting in a ridiculously soft and tender cake.

 But I couldn’t wait to add coconut flavour to the cake, so instead of milk or buttermilk, we use coconut cream in this cake recipe.
 It helps make the cake soft and fluffy.
 And for added flavour, we add a whole CUP of shredded coconut that’s been toasted to a beautiful shade of golden brown.